Financial-Times/origami/components/o-autocomplete/README.md

 It is typically used when wanting to provide additional context or styling for each suggestion item.

+The `query` value (text which was typed into the autocomplete text input field by the user) is provided so that it can be used as a basis for highlighting the `option` value (or one of its values if it is an object).

 :warning: **Caution:** because this function allows you to output arbitrary HTML, you should [make sure it's trusted](https://en.wikipedia.org/wiki/Cross-site_scripting), and accessible.
 The HTML will be output within listbox options, so [ensure all descendants are presentational](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/option_role#all_descendants_are_presentational).

 #### Example

+Providing additional context by displaying multiple `option` properties:

 ```js
 import oAutocomplete from 'o-autocomplete';